NCHD, UNICEF Ink Agreement For Feasibility Study On KPs Education Requirements - UrduPoint

 NCHD, UNICEF Ink Agreement For Feasibility Study On KP's Education Requirements

-The agreement signing ceremony was held at NCHD Head office where Chairman NCHD and UNICEF Official signed the agreement, Officials from UNICEF, DG NCHD, Head Office directors and KP Provincial team were also part of the ceremony, said a media release here received.
+The agreement signing ceremony was held at NCHD Head office where Chairman NCHD and UNICEF Official signed the agreement, Officials from UNICEF, DG NCHD, Head Office directors and KP provincial team was also part of the ceremony, said a media release issued here Sunday.

 UNICEF appreciated the efforts of NCHD in the field of education especially Non-formal Education for the left overs and dropout learners.